 Eye damage occurs when chronically high amounts of blood sugar begin to clog or damage blood vessels within the eye’s retina, which contains light-sensitive cells (photoreceptors) necessary for good vision.

-You first may notice diabetic retinopathy (DR) or other eye problems related to diabetes when you have symptoms such as:
+You may first notice diabetic retinopathy (DR) or other eye problems, including macular edema, related to diabetes if you experience symptoms such as:

-- Development of a scotoma or shadow in your field of view
+Development of a shadow in your field of view

 During an eye examination, your eye doctor will look for other signs of diabetic retinopathy and diabetic eye disease.
 Signs of eye damage found in the retina can include swelling, deposits and evidence of bleeding or leakage of fluids from blood vessels.

 For a definitive diagnosis, you may need to undergo a test called a fluorescein angiography.
-In this test, illuminated dye is injected into the body through your veins (IV).
-As your blood flows, the dye gradually appears in the retina.
+In this test, a dye is injected into your arm intravenously and gradually appears in the blood vessels of the retina, where it is illuminated to detect diabetes-related blood vessel changes and blood leakage in the retina.

 Once high blood sugar damages blood vessels in the retina, they can leak fluid or bleed.
 This causes the retina to swell and form deposits in early stages of diabetic retinopathy.

-In later stages, leakage from blood vessels into the eye's clear, jelly-like vitreous can cause serious vision problems and eventually lead to blindness.
+In later stages, leakage from blood vessels into the eye’s clear, jelly-like vitreous in the back of the eye can cause serious vision problems and eventually lead to blindness.

-- Focal, caused by microaneurysms or other vascular abnormalities sometimes accompanied by leaky blood vessels.
+Focal, caused by other vascular abnormalities sometimes accompanied by leaky blood vessels.

-If you have CSME, you typically are advised to undergo laser photocoagulation.
+If you have CSME, you typically are advised to undergo laser photocoagulation treatment.